monmima/laravel-aide-memoire/README.md

 The first thing you have to keep in mind if you use a combination of SQLite and Heroku, you will overwrite your database with each redeployment, thus resetting it to what you have locally.

-For more information on using Heroku and SQLite, please visit [David Tang's Deploying Laravel with SQLite to Heroku article](https://davidtang.io/deploying-laravel-with-sqlite-to-heroku/)'s.
+For more information on using Heroku and SQLite, please visit [David Tang's Deploying Laravel with SQLite to Heroku article](https://davidtang.io/deploying-laravel-with-sqlite-to-heroku/).

 Here are the steps you have to follow:

+1. Make sure you are on the right branch and the features you want are on the main branch too.
+2. Delete .sqlite reference from the .gitignore file located within the /database folder.
-1. Add **"ext-pdo_sqlite": "*"** to the **require** block in **composer.json**
+3. Add **"ext-pdo_sqlite": "*"** to the **require** block in **composer.json**
-2. Open a Terminal window
+4. Open a Terminal window
-3. Run this:
+5. Run this:

         composer update

-4. Type these lines one by one to set your environment variables:
+6. Type these lines one by one to set your environment variables:

         heroku config:add APP_NAME=Laravel
         heroku config:add APP_ENV=production